Tayside Fire and Rescue Service

 Tayside Fire and Rescue Service was, between 1975 and 2013, the statutory fire and rescue service for the area of Tayside in Scotland.
 It was amalgamated into the single Scottish Fire and Rescue Service in 2013.

 Geographical Area

-Tayside Fire and Rescue covers an area of 7,500 square kilometres, consisting predominantly of rural areas, but with urban centres in Dundee and Perth.
+Tayside Fire and Rescue Service covers an area of 7,500 square kilometres, consisting predominantly of rural areas, but with urban centres in Dundee and Perth.
 The population of this area is 392,000 people.
 Within the service area there are two universities which increase the population of Dundee by approximately 23,000 for parts of the year.
 The economy has historically been based around journalism, manufacturing and sea-based industries.
 Whilst these are important, there has recently been an increase in research and development sectors.

-Tayside Fire and Rescue employs over 700 personnel.
+Tayside Fire and Rescue Service employs over 700 personnel.
 Of these 409 are operational wholetime firefighters, 236 are retained firefighters, and 24 volunteer firefighters.
 There are 21 members of the control room and 58 support staff.